sdkn104/Arduino/libraries/MyStatistic/README.md

 double s = stat.pop_stdev();
 ```

-`stdev()` retruns the standard deviation of the sampled values.
+`stdev()` or `pop_stdev()` retruns the standard deviation of the sampled values.
-This is called as population standard deviation or as *uncorrected* or *biased* sample stadard deviation,
+It is called as *population standard deviation*, or as *uncorrected* or *biased* sample stadard deviation
-since this is a downward-biased estimate of the standard deviation of the population
+since it is a downward-biased estimator for the standard deviation of the population
-(its value tends to be lower than the population standard deviation when the sample size is small).
+(its value tends to be lower than the the standard deviation of the population when the sample size is small).
 Please refer [wiki](https://en.wikipedia.org/wiki/Standard_deviation).

 ```